Best Internet Service for Seniors in 2024, Tested and Reviewed in 2024

 - Spectrum Gig: $89.99 per month (first year)

 If you want to spend much less on your internet, Spectrum’s Internet Assist program is quite robust, offering high-speed internet, a free internet modem, and the option to add Wi-Fi for only $5 more per month.
 It’s simple to apply online, or you can print the application and mail it in.
-You can save up to $30 monthly on internet service if you qualify through the Affordable Connectivity Program.
+You can save up to $30 per month on internet service if you qualify through the Affordable Connectivity Program.

 You will not qualify for the Spectrum Internet Assist program if you owe any debt to Charter Communications (up to one year before your application) or have been a Charter Communications customer within the past 30 days.
 Learn more about Spectrum’s low-cost and traditional internet plans in our Spectrum Internet review.